Stephen-Obrien/stephen_portfolio/README.md

 ## About Me

-I am polymer chemist with a master's of Science in Polymer and Coatings Science from Cal Poly San Luis Obispo.
-In addition to my back ground in polymer synthesis and polymer characterization, I am experienced with statistical test and I am a compitent user of Rstudio.
+I am research chemist with a master's of Science in Polymer and Coatings Science from Cal Poly San Luis Obispo.
+My aim with my education and this repository is to move into a career as a computational chemist.
+I have been using Rstudio to clean and filter data sets, create visuals and tables, and automate work flows in my research work.
+Additionally, I have been built predictive models using a combination of models I learned from HarvardX's Data Science Certificate program.
+My projects have been completed using R and RStudio, but I am working through HarvardX's python for data science course now and will upload python code to this repo soon.

-In this portfolio I included labs from my computer science course work, which is found in the course work folder, which used sample data sets provided from the course.
-Also included in my course work is

-## Table of Contents
+## Table Of Contents:

-### Course Work

-I.  Overview of Coursework and Learning Targets.

-II.

-### Research Work

-I.  Introduction to Research (new addition)

-II.